 How much water do herb gardens need?

 While learning how to grow herbs, new gardeners are usually over-zealous about how much water to give their plants.
 With herbs that are planted in soil, you want to check the soil first before watering.
 You should stick your finger into the soil about an inch or so.
 If the soil is damp, then check back every few days.
 If the soil is dry, give your plant enough water to make the soil moist again - but not so wet it feels muddy.
 I recommend letting your herbs drain in the sink after watering them to remove any excess water.
+If you can't do that, try placing a towel underneath them to soak it up.

 You will know if you are over or under watering by looking at the leaves of your plants.
 If they are becoming dry, brown, and/or brittle, you need to water a little more.
-If the leaves are yellowing or if you see mold in the pot, you are over watering.
+If the leaves are yellowing or if you see mold or fungus gnats in the pot, you are over watering.
 If this happens, do not water your plant until the soil is dry to the touch.

 Do not fertilize the plant until it is healthy again.
 These are rescue techniques that have worked for many others but the best advice I can give is to make sure you are watering your plants correctly from the beginning and make sure they have adequate drainage.
 It is much easier than trying to fix the problem after the fact.